-As a long time licensed massage therapist I can’t imagine why more people don’t choose the career of massage.
-According to a very reliable source*, the massage industry has boomed in the last ten years, doubling its yearly revenue from $6 billion to over $12 billion1, since 2005.
-Yet skilled massage therapists are hard to find.
-I often hear from those who work in the SWIHA SUCCESS CENTER, that there are many more listings for massage therapists, than graduates seeking positions.
+As a licensed massage therapist, I can’t imagine why more people don’t choose the career of massage.
+According to a very reliable source*, the massage industry has boomed in the last ten years, doubling its yearly revenue from $6 billion to over $12 billion since 2005.
+Yet, while this is true, skilled massage therapists are still hard to find.
+I often hear from those who work in the SWIHA Success Center that there are many more listings for massage therapists positions than graduates actively seeking those positions.

-One of the reasons I became a massage therapist is because I needed a career that had flexibility, so I could be more present for my son.
-I have had the luxury of creating my own business and setting my own schedule.
-Not to say that being an entrepreneur hasn’t been challenging, however I have found that all my hard work and determination has made the experience worth it.
-Having more time with your family or being able to shuffle things around in your schedule to better suit your needs, might be more appealing than a 9-5 job.
+One of the reasons I became a licensed massage therapist is because I needed a career that had flexibility so I could be more present for my son.
+I now have the luxury of creating my own business and setting my own schedule.
+This is not to say that being an entrepreneur hasn’t been challenging; however, I have found that all my hard work and determination has made the experience worth it.
+Having more time with your family or being able to shuffle things around in your schedule to better suit your needs is certainly more appealing than a 9 to 5 job!
 When you own your own business, you get to call the shots.

 There are so many options for making money as a massage therapist.
-You could work for a resort, spa, or healing center or some people are drawn to this work as a secondary career – it’s a great way to make additional income.
-You could work for a massage company and have them make appointments for you, yet they will get a percentage of the fee the client pays.
-Or, if you are slightly daring, you will choose to build your own business and keep 100% of what you collect from your clients.
-Full-time, part-time, employed or self-employed, are all available options you could have.
+You could work for a resort, spa, or healing center.
+Some people are even drawn to this work as a secondary career, as it’s a great way to make additional income.
+You could work for a massage company and have them make appointments for you, although they will get a percentage of the fee the client pays.
+Or, if you are slightly daring, you can choose to build your own business and keep 100% of what you collect from your clients.
+Full-time, part-time, employed or self-employed are all available options to massage therapists.

 There was a time when having a massage was considered a luxury.
-Massage is now a regular part of many people’s overall health care.
-In fact, since 2015 more people go to a massage therapist who has an office, rather than to a spa.
+Now massage is a regular part of many people’s overall health care routine.
+In fact, since 2015, more people go to massage therapists who work out of offices rather than spas.
 This speaks to the public’s understanding that massage is beneficial for their health and not just an extravagant treat.
-Healthcare is changing and people are realizing they must take responsibility for their own health, especially if they want a more holistic approach vs. traditional allopathic medicine.
+Health care is changing, and people are realizing that they must take responsibility for their own health, especially if they want a more holistic approach versus traditional allopathic medicine.
 More than ever, people are seeking qualified and skilled practitioners for personal connection and healing.

-I can’t tell you how great it feels to see a client come into my office with tension, pain, or anxiety, and watch them transform into ease and lightness!
-I know for me, I am overcome with gratitude for having found such a rewarding career.
+Personally, I can’t tell you how great it feels to see a client come into my office with tension, pain, or anxiety and watch them transform into ease and lightness!
+I am overcome with gratitude for having found such a rewarding career.

 Physicians are aware of these benefits and have been supportive in referring patients to bodyworkers.
 Here is what the American Massage Therapy Association (AMTA) has to say:

-- In July 2015, more than fifty-one million American adults (16 percent) had discussed massage therapy with their doctors or health care providers in the previous year, consistent with past years' data.**
+- In July 2015, more than fifty-one million American adults (16%) had discussed massage therapy with their doctors or health care providers in the previous year, consistent with past years' data.

-- Of those who discussed massage with their doctor or health care provider, 69 percent of their doctors or health care providers referred them to a therapist and strongly encouraged them to get a massage.
+- Of those who discussed massage with their doctor or health care provider, 69% of their doctors or health care providers referred them to a therapist and strongly encouraged them to get a massage.

-- While physicians led the way in recommending massage (54 percent vs. 59 percent in 2014), chiropractors and physical also recommended massage therapy when their patients discussed it with them.**
+- While physicians led the way in recommending massage (54% vs. 59% in 2014), chiropractors and physical therapists also recommended massage therapy when their patients discussed it with them.

 About the Author, Suzie McLaughlin